a-i-b/gst-java-integration/README.md

 Producer and consumer components communicate over memory queue.

-Some pipelines for various communication types are proveded.
+Some pipelines for various communication types are provided.

 Consumer supports two types of pipelines: